 “Are some environments better for growing sorghum for beer than others?
 Are certain varieties better or more tasty than others?
 Those are the questions we’re asking,” Yerka said.
 “We can map the flavor molecules back to the proteins, then map the proteins back to the genes to help us fine-tune the breeding process.”

-Yerka and Baggett are also partnering with local farmers to test commercial-scale production methods for the sorghum in northern Nevada.
+Yerka and Baggett are also working with Maninder Walia, assistant professor and field crop specialist with the College’s Extension unit, to partner with local farmers to test commercial-scale production methods for the sorghum in northern Nevada.
 The new varieties from the breeding program will be finished this fall, and the next step is malting and fermenting to check their performance and quality.
 The team will work with Arne Martin, owner of 40 Mile Malt in Fallon, to malt the grain prior to brewing.
 From there, the team will partner with local businesses, including the Depot Craft Brewery and Distillery, to have consumers taste-test the flavors.